 As much as you might want to, you should absolutely not clean your dog’s inner ear.
 Why?
 Well, any soap or water left behind after cleaning can lead to infection - which can be awfully hard to get rid of.
 Instead, clean the head area with a wet towel and dry off any moisture in the ears with a cotton bud or two.

 Mistake Four: Failing to Rinse Shampoo Away Properly

 Take an online dog grooming course, and you’ll find out that thorough rinsing after shampooing is a must.
 The shampooing process requires that you get a good lather going, but it needs to be correctly removed from the coat afterwards.
-If you don’t, you could end up irritating their skin - something you have to be particularly aware of when your dog’s coat is thick.
+If you don’t, you could irritate their skin - something you must be particularly aware of when your dog’s coat is thick.